paypal/paypal-checkout-components/docs/button.md

 	paypal.Button.render({

-		// Set up a getter to create a payment token using the payments api, on your server side:
+		// Set up a getter to create a Payment ID using the payments api, on your server side:

-		paymentToken: function(resolve, reject) {
+		paymentID: function(resolve, reject) {

-			// Make an ajax call to get the express-checkout token.
+			// Make an ajax call to get the Payment ID.
 This should call your back-end,
-			// which should invoke the PayPal Payment Create api to retrieve the token.
+			// which should invoke the PayPal Payment Create api to retrieve the Payment ID.

-			// When you have an EC token, you need to call the `resolve` method, e.g `resolve(data.token)`
+			// When you have a Payment ID, you need to call the `resolve` method, e.g `resolve(data.paymentID)`
 			// Or, if you have an error from your server side, you need to call `reject`, e.g. `reject(err)`

 			jQuery.post('/my-api/create-payment')
-				.done(function(data) { resolve(data.token); })
+				.done(function(data) { resolve(data.paymentID); })
 				.fail(function(err)  { reject(err); });
 		},